-Branding can be a confusing topic but it’s one of the most important foundations for a business.
+Branding can be a confusing topic but it’s one of the most important foundations for a non-profit or business.
 So it’s an important topic to have a working knowledge of.

-Anyone selling a product or service needs a brand in order to differentiate themselves from everyone else working in the same industry.
+Anyone with a non-profit, foundation, selling a product or service needs a brand in order to differentiate themselves from everyone else working in the same industry.

 You may think that only large companies such as Google, Whole Foods and Apple need branding but that’s just not true.
 Anyone selling something or working online does work that fits into a category or industry.
 That’s a good thing!
 It means there is a market for your service or product.

 But it also means that you need to separate yourself from everyone else somehow.
 Since we humans are visual creatures, it makes sense that what we see is how we determine first impressions and how we decide to spend any more of our precious time interacting with a business.

 Often people think of branding as being their logo, fonts and colors.
 And while those are indeed very important, branding is more than just those tangible elements.

 If Branding is Not Just the Tangible Things, What Else is It?

 “Simply put, your brand is your promise to your customer.
 It tells them what they can expect from your products and services, and it differentiates your offering from that of your competitors.
 Your brand is derived from who you are, who you want to be and who people perceive you to be.”

 Your brand is responsible for visually — and quickly — informing people whether or not you can help them, if they can trust you and provides credibility for your business.
 It also speaks to your professionalism, builds memorability and showcases you or your organization’s personality.
 When used consistently, it builds familiarity and trust.